-MIRACL Trust® is called Zero Knowledge Authentication because the zero knowledge protocol (or process) that allows an individual to convince a verifier of their identity without providing any information of value (unlike current password and two-step authentication solutions).
+MIRACL Trust® uses the zero knowledge protocol, which allows an individual to convince a verifier of their identity, without providing any information of value (unlike current password and two-step authentication solutions).
 This means that MIRACL Trust® is both stronger and safer authentication.

-How Can Zero Knowledge Help with Other Parts of My Business?
+How can our Cyber Security Solution Help with Other Parts of Your Business?